 The shiny red vintage car that sits proudly on the back of a houseboat in Paris, is a sight well known to Parisians that take time out from the bustling boulevards to walk along the banks of the river Seine.
-This evening I saw it again, for the umpteenth time and finally, it clicked.
-How could I have missed it?
-Ofcourse!
-This was the same car captured by LIFE magazine photographer Alfred Eisenstaedt crossing the Seine in 1963– the Amphicar!
+It’s a bit of an urban oddity that no one really knows the story behind.
+Everytime I see it, I get this nagging feeling like I’ve encountered the car somewhere before, perhaps digging in one of my researching rabbit holes.
+And then finally, one day it clicked.
+Of course– this was the same car captured by LIFE magazine photographer Alfred Eisenstaedt crossing the river Seine in 1963.
+It’s the Amphicar!

 A little further digging (why has it taken me so long?) and a website dedicated to Amphicars had the scoop from a Paris resident who is friends with the owner: